NOFILAHMEDKHAN/NLP-English-Writing-Assistant-A-Web-Based-Tool-for-Automated-Feedback/README.md

 # 📘 English Learning Assistant

 An interactive **Flask-based web application** that helps learners analyze their writing and improve English skills.
-The app can extract text from PDF files, analyze vocabulary richness, sentence structures, parts of speech, sentiment, and provide personalized feedback along with practice suggestions.
+The app can extract text from **PDF and Excel files**, analyze vocabulary richness, sentence structures, parts of speech, sentiment, and provide personalized feedback along with practice suggestions.

 It also generates **visual insights** like a pie chart of parts of speech distribution for a deeper understanding of your writing style.